Dailoski/docker-training/05-docker-push/README.md

 6. Click on the "Create repository" button
 7. Enter the "todos-api" as the repository name and click on the "Create" button.
 Wait for the repository to be created.

+> [!NOTE]
+> You can find instruction how to push the image to ECR in the "View push commands" section.

 8. Go to "Security Credentials" section:

 ![security credentials](./assets/security-credentials.png "Security Credentials")